 Again Pioneers (November 2, 1950)

-Released on November 2, 1950: A migrant family of pea pickers tries to begin life anew in friendly small town Fairview, but the town folk are determined to get rid of them.
+Released on November 2, 1950: (running time 68 minutes) A migrant family of pea pickers tries to begin life anew in friendly small town Fairview, but the town folk are determined to get rid of them.

 Directed by William Beaudine

 The Actors: Colleen Townsend (Sallie Keeler), Tom Powers (Ken Keeler), Sarah Padden (Ma Ashby), Regis Toomey (Dave Harley), Jimmy Hunt (Nathaniel Ashby), Evelyn Brent (Alice Keeler), Larry Olsen (Kenny Keeler), Larry Carr (Malcolm Keeler), Erville Alderson (Pa Ashby), Peggy Wynne (Arla Ashby), Melinda Plowman (Rebecca Ashby), Gene Roth (Monty Barnes), Judith Allen (Mrs. Barnes), Harry Cheshire (Colonel Garnett), Hart Wayne (Police Chief Bill Martin), Louis Mason (farmer reader), John Parlow (Matty Jans), Gertrude Astor (Mrs. Irma Jans), Russell Hicks (Pete Galloway), Raymond Bond (Doctor Miles), Bill Neff (minister), Connie Evans (Mrs. Brown), Frances Morris (Mrs. Lyons), Jerry Mickelsen (Trummy), Gary Pagett (Tom), Ralph Brooks (man at meeting), Bess Flowers (churchgoer), Marjorie Kane (church woman at the Patch), Hank Mann (man at meeting), Philo McCullough (man at meeting)

 Free Download of the old movie Pioneers Again